Am I being censored? Some US TikTok users say app feels different after ban lifted

 "I've never seen this before, and it is still there.
 It says 'sharing is limited to one chat at a time,'" said Loller, who has 1.3 million followers.

-Trump on Tuesday said that he was open to Musk, who is a close ally of the president and helping oversee his new initiative on government efficiency, buying TikTok, if he wanted to do so.
+Trump on Tuesday said that he was open to Musk buying TikTok if he wanted to do so.
+Musk is a close ally of the president and helping oversee his new initiative on government efficiency.

-TikTok user Lisa Cline said on Meta's Threads that she was having issues posting a video to TikTok criticizing Trump.
+TikTok user Lisa Cline said on Meta's Threads that she was having issues posting a video to TikTok criticising Trump.

 Danisha Carter, 27, said her account, which has 2 million followers, was permanently suspended shortly after TikTok went dark on Saturday.
 She was told it was due to "multiple policy violations" when she tried to log in after the ban was lifted.